Mount Gibbs + Louis Peak by Rennie Peak via Louis Lake / 吉布斯山

 The Preface

-Since it’s Memorial Day weekend, campsites along Twisp River Road were open to the public.
-So after yesterday’s outing, we stayed at the empty South Creek Campground.
-But it’s strange not to see people here.
+Since it’s Memorial Day weekend, campsites along Twisp River Road were fee-free to the public.
+So, after yesterday’s outing, we stayed at the empty South Creek Campground.
+It felt strange not to see anyone around.

-Perhaps it’s because of the exhausting trip that we both had a good night’s rest.
-Then the following day, we set off on the pleasant South Creek Trail.
+Because of the exhausting trip, we both got a good night’s rest.
+Then, the following day, we set off on the pleasant South Creek Trail.
 The day’s goal was Mount Gibbs at the top of Louis Creek Basin.

 See more trip photos here.